Goldziher/gitfluff/README.md

   --single-line \
   --write
 ```

+## Conventional Commits compliance

+The default preset enforces every MUST and MUST NOT in [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/):

+- type + optional scope + optional `!` + `: description` header format
+- blank-line separation between summary, body, and footers
+- support for multi-paragraph bodies and free-form text
+- footer token requirements (including `BREAKING CHANGE`/`BREAKING-CHANGE`)
+- case-insensitive parsing of tokens (except `BREAKING CHANGE`, which must be uppercase)

+Violations produce actionable messages so you can decide when to teach the linter about project-specific exceptions.

 This enforces single-line commits, strips trailing whitespace, blocks “temp” headers, and rewrites the message in place.